Parking-Master/Chip/README.md

 Then on the client computer (running Chip.js, not Host.js), open your text editor and go to Chip.js line 36, and change "YOUR_HOST_IP" to the host computer's IPv4 address (no port included, just the IP).

+Now if you completed everything, finish the project below.

+#### Finishing the project
 For the final steps of setup, you need to provide your play.ht and Character.AI auth tokens (for AI speech and chat).

-1. Go to your host's computer
+1. Go to the __host__ computer
+2. Get both of your Play.ht tokens [here](https://play.ht/app/api-access)
-2. See [these docs](https://github.com/realcoloride/node_characterai#using-an-access-token) to get your auth token for Character.AI
+3. Then get your Character.AI auth token from [these docs](https://github.com/realcoloride/node_characterai#using-an-access-token)
-3. Go to "Host.js" line 8 and replace "YOUR_CHARACTERAI_AUTHTOKEN" with the token you have now.
+4. Go to "Host.js" line 6 and fill in the Character.AI auth token variable
-4. Now on the same file, go to line 37 and replace "YOUR_PLAYHT_APIKEY" with your play.ht API key
+5. Now on the same file, go to line 7 and 8 and fill in the variables with your Play.ht tokens
-5. Still on line 37, also replace "YOUR_PLAYHT_USERID" with your play.ht User ID.

-You can get both of the play.ht tokens from [here](https://play.ht/app/api-access).

-Now to start the Chip.js script, use the following command on the client computer:
+Now to start the Chip.js bot, use the following command on the __client__ computer:
 ```bash
 $ npm test
 ```

-You should see 2 blinking eyes when the script starts.
-If you see this, and the script hasn't crashed, and the web server's pages are loading, then it is usually successful.
+You should see _two blinking eyes_ when the script starts.
+If you see this, there are no errors, and the web server's pages are loading, then it works.

 That's it!
 If everything was successful, then you just built a physical AI robot!

-If something didn't work, report it in the "Issues" section and I'll respond!
+If something didn't work, please report it in the "Issues" section and I'll respond!

 #### Local web server
 If your client (Chip.js) is running on Linux (Debian, Ubuntu, etc.) you can go to its IP address on port 2876 or 2877 and monitor the CPU temperature while running.
 With nothing running in the background except the terminal and the script, the CPU temperature should be around 95&#176;F - 130&#176;F.